 - Regularly replacing indoor air filters also helps avert inconvenient AC and furnace repair needs.

-When to change AC filters?
+When to change?

 Air conditioning experts recommend that homeowners change AC or furnace filters every three months.
 Homes with pets however must replace their indoor air filters more often like every 60 days as dander tend to accumulate much faster.
 The same two-month recommendation also goes for homes with family members that have allergies or other health issues that make them sensitive to indoor air pollutants.